EduardSimek/MS-SQL-project---Credit-Card-Transactions/README.md

 # MS-SQL-project - Credit-Card-Transactions

-The main goal of this project is to analyze CSV file which contain informations of credit card transactions and write some easy and more advanced SQL queries in MS SQL.
+The main goal of this project is to analyze csv file which contains informations of credit card transactions and write some SQL queries in MS SQL.

 This dataset has been downloaded from the link below, https://www.kaggle.com/datasets/thedevastator/analyzing-credit-card-spending-habits-in-india?resource=download